-Caramel apples; your new favourite (arguably virtuous?!) autumnal treat.
-They’re common around fall season and Halloween, and are a sublime flavour-texture match – the chewy soft sweet caramel balances the crisp tart apple perfectly.
+Caramel apples, your new favourite (arguably virtuous?) autumnal treat.
+They’re common around Halloween and fall season, and are a sublime flavour-texture match – the chewy soft sweet caramel balances the crisp tart apple perfectly.

 Caramel apples are prepared by taking an apple, inserting a long stick into its bottom end, rolling it in hot caramel, then allowing it to cool.
 Apple-wise, crisp apples, like Granny Smith, are recommended over grainer-textured varieties.